mkarkaus/mkarkaus/README.md

 ### Hiya! 👋

-You've landed on a github page of a big time tech enthusiast and current software developer student of 42 school [Hive Helsinki](https://www.hive.fi/en/) :book: that enjoys working with people.
+You've landed on a github page of a big time tech enthusiast and former software developer student of 42 school [Hive Helsinki](https://www.hive.fi/en/) :book: that enjoys working with people.
 The harsh "zero mistakes" mentality of 42 curriculum has definitely made me be mindful of seemingly small things.
 Currently I'm working in C on [Corewar](https://github.com/mkarkaus/Corewar), the last project of the first part of algorithm branch.

 :small_blue_diamond: 42 Project called [Lem-in](https://github.com/mkarkaus/Lem_in) is my latest feat of C language :small_blue_diamond: